tidyverse/dplyr/revdep/README-f-revdep.md

 checking re-building of vignette outputs ...
 WARNING Error in re-building vignettes:
   ...
-The following objects are masked from 'package:stats':

-    filter, lag
+Using 15 of 16 cores for parallel computing

+Attaching package: 'quanteda'

-The following objects are masked from 'package:base':
+The following objects are masked from 'package:tm':

-    intersect, setdiff, setequal, union
+    as.DocumentTermMatrix, stopwords
 ...
 8 lines ...

-Attaching package: 'NLP'
+    View

-The following object is masked from 'package:ggplot2':
+The following object is masked from 'package:base':

-    annotate
+    sample

+Joining, by = "word"
-Quitting from lines 49-57 (tidying_casting.Rmd)
+Quitting from lines 210-221 (tidying_casting.Rmd)
-Error: processing vignette 'tidying_casting.Rmd' failed with diagnostics: invalid 'type' (closure) of argument
+Error: processing vignette 'tidying_casting.Rmd' failed with diagnostics: is_symbol(wt) is not TRUE
 Execution halted
 ```